6 Study Hacks that a Scientist Would Approve

 6. Don't Listen to Music

 If you like listening to music while studying, you might be making it harder for your brain to store the information you're trying to remember.
 A number of studies have shown that music with lyrics is distracting and interferes with your ability to complete tasks where you're trying to remember something.
-Skip the music and you might be able to learn more quickly.
+The easy study hack is to skip the music so you might be able to learn more quickly.
 Still don't want to ditch your tunes?
 Then consider listening to Classical music before studying as the Mozart Effect found that it could improve spatial-temporal reasoning for a limited time after hearing it.

 Good Grades Courtesy of Science

-Now that you know the best college study tips, you can vary your habits by incorporating some of these science-backed approaches and get the amazing grades that you've been hoping for this term.
-While stellar marks are their own reward, Discover Student Loans also offers a special Reward for Good Grades - a cash reward of 1 percent of your loan amount if you get at least a 3.0 grade point average.
+Now that you know the best college study hacks, you can vary your habits by incorporating some of these science-backed approaches and get the amazing grades that you've been hoping for this term.